What is Life Cycle Assessment or LCA?

 source: JOANNEUM RESEARCH

-Green NCAP’s Life Cycle Assessment focuses on two key measures: greenhouse gas emissions and primary energy demand.
+Green NCAP’s Life Cycle Assessment focuses on three key measures: greenhouse gas emissions, primary energy demand and pollutants.
 Greenhouse gases contribute to the greenhouse effect so the sum of the gas emissions, produced in the different phases of a vehicle’s lifecycle, is an important indicator of the vehicle’s impact on global warming.
 The greenhouse gases investigated are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O), expressed as emitted CO2 equivalent.

 The primary energy demand is equally important because energy is scarce and valuable and should be utilised efficiently.
 The required primary energy, which must be extracted from one or multiple non-renewable (fossil) or renewable sources (e.g. wind, solar or hydropower), is expressed in kWh or MWh.

 The analysis considers the greenhouse gases emitted during the production of the vehicle and its components, including tyres and batteries.
 In broad terms, this part of the analysis is based on the vehicle’s size, weight and the type of powertrain.
-The results presented make use of publicly available data about global generic supply chains and don’t account for the production or recycling processes of specific vehicle manufacturer brands.
+The results presented make use of publicly available data about global generic supply chains but can also account for the production or recycling processes of specific vehicle manufacturer brands, if the necessary data is revealed to Green NCAP and verified by its experts.

 Different cars produce different amounts of greenhouse gases while they are being driven.
 A unique feature of Green NCAP’s approach is the combination of actual vehicle testing with the life cycle assessment.
 The average, best and worst measured fuel and energy consumptions from Green NCAP’s tests serve as realistic input data for the LCA calculations, making the effect of driving style and ambient conditions on the LCA results evident.